johnsonpremier/johnsonpremier.github.io/_posts/2023-06-07-github_cloudflare_dns.md

 8. Leave the **TTL** as automatic and enable **Proxy status**.
 9. Click the **Save** button.

-Congratulations!
+Congratulations!!!
 You have now added your subdomain to Cloudflare.

 ## Setting up GitHub Pages for Your Custom Subdomain